eberban/eberban/README.md

 working only with relations themselves.

 Main interfaces to the parsers:
-* `camxes.html`: HTML interface with various parsing options (only raw/parse tree works for now).
+* `parser_box_glosser.html`: HTML interface with various parsing options (only raw/parse tree works for now).
-* `glosser/glosser.htm`: Another HTML interface with different features, most prominently nested boxes output and glosses (only raw/parse tree works for now).
+* `parser_text_dynamic.html`: Another HTML interface with different features, most prominently nested boxes output and glosses.
-* `run_camxes.js`: Command line interface (not changed yet).
-* `ircbot/camxes-bot.js`: IRC bot interface (not changed yet).

 ### Requirements ###